Letters From Swaziland

 You will like the Swedes for they will “drink you under the table” when it comes to coffee.
 I’ve had coffee poured down me at every turn only having it broken by tasty little pastries that always accompany the coffee.

-At night I was bedded (just now my writing has been interrupted as Matts, the older of Nil’s two sons, has placed a lamp before me saying that I must have more light – typical of the detailed attention I receive here) down in a separate room with an excellent stereo system at my disposal!
+At night I was bedded down in a separate room with an excellent stereo system at my disposal!
+(Just now my writing has been interrupted as Matts, the older of Nil’s two sons, who has placed a lamp before me saying that I must have more light – typical of the detailed attention I receive here.)

 We visited a farm near Österlöv on Sunday where a cousin of Dad’s – Anna Nilsson – and her husband live.
 They are very simple and warm people who fed us and showed me a number of old pictures that Grandma had sent to her with Klara – pictures of Dad as a boy and his brothers and sisters, a striking portrait of Harold, a 1900 portrait of Grandpa & Grandma which is the finest picture of them that I have seen, and a Saginaw Christmas 1948 picture: I with a toy truck, Karen with a doll and buggy and Richard with, of course, a basketball.